polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ![Creating your Babelfish database](https://servergardens.files.wordpress.com/2021/04/sql-editor.png)

+This creates a database for you, which will be the foundation for generating our HTTP CRUD backend.

 ## Generating your backend

 After you've done the above, open the _"Generator"_ menu item, choose your newly created database,